 Our goal is to provide information and education about older pet care and helping pet parents care for their beloved pets to help them live much longer, happier lives with proper care and treatment.

 We’re raising money to open a community thrift store to help elderly pets.
-To support our capital campaign fundraising initiative, click on our crowdfunding button below!
+To support our capital campaign fundraising initiative, click on our paypal link below!

 Interested in helping us in other ways?
 Learn about other ways you can help the Elderly Pet Organization.